Ambrugeat

-The inhabitants of the commune are known as Ambrugeacois or Ambrugeacoises

 Geography

 Ambrugeat is located some 80 km south-east of Limoges and immediately to the west of Meymac.
-It can be accessed by the D76 road from Meymac which continues through the village then south-west to join the D16 north of Égletons.
+It can be accessed by the D76 road from Meymac, which continues through the village then south-west to join the D16 north of Égletons.
 There is also the D123 minor road running north off the D76 passing through the western part of the commune.
 The D76E also runs off the D76 to the south-east to join the D36 road.
 The commune is largely forested with some farmland.

 The village lies on the north-western shore of the Lac de Sechemaille whose shores form the eastern border at this point.
 Several streams rise in the commune and flow into the lake such as the Ruisseau de la Nauche, the Ruisseau de Laubard, and the Ruisseau des Farges.
 Other streams flow south through the western part of the commune to form the Ruisseau de Sautere.